big-jr/sensor-api-server/README.md

 In addition, the Amg8833 class allows the connection to the device to be closed, which many others do not.
 This stops the bus connection from being left open when the sensor is not required.

+## Notes

+The `sensors.Amd8833` class may be used as a context manager, so you don't need to explicitly call the `close()` function to release the connection.

 ## Running The Server

 The server uses FastAPI, and to run it so that allows connections from any IP on the network, use `uvicorn` as follows: